ctelfer/onics/README.txt

     icmp6wrap - wrap a packet in an ICMPv6 header.

+    pcount - count the packets in a stream.

+    peseq - embed a sequence number into various fields in a packet stream.

+    ppick - a program to select a subset of packets from a stream.
+This is a PML script.

-    udpwrap - wrap a packet in a UDP header.
+    pxseq - extract a sequence number from embedded fields in a packet stream.

     tcpwrap - wrap a packet in a TCP header.

     tcpsess - generate a partial or complete TCP stream from a set of data files for traffic in the flow.

+    udpwrap - wrap a packet in a UDP header.

 MORE SAMPLES

    See tests/data/pml/*.pml for more PML code examples.

+   There are also examples in the manpages for the above programs and scripts.